Sanremo Music Festival 1985

 The winner of the Big Artists section was Ricchi e Poveri with the song "Se m'innamoro", while Matia Bazar won the Critics Award with the song "Souvenir".
+Cinzia Corrado won the Newcomers section with the song "Niente di più".

-Claudio Baglioni intervened to receive the "Italian Song of the Century" award for the song Questo piccolo grande amore.
+Claudio Baglioni was invited as a guest to receive the "Italian Song of the Century" award for his hit "Questo piccolo grande amore".
 The singer-songwriter was the only artist, in this edition dominated by the play-back, to perform live (with the same award-winning song), accompanying himself on the piano alone.

-Cinzia Corrado won the "Newcomers" section with the song "Niente di più".